tolgakuntman/rdma-hw-pipeline/docs/project/part1_ethernet/timing_clocks.md

 - IDELAY / MMCM related notes (e.g. “IDELAYCTRL frequency assumed 200 MHz”).
 - RGMII I/O timing info messages referencing external delays.

-Key checks before trusting the bitstream:

-1. **`Report Timing Summary` → Worst Negative Slack (WNS) ≥ 0**
-   - Especially for the **125 MHz** and **200 MHz** clocks.

-2. **Check for “IDELAYCTRL not calibrated” warnings**
-   - If present, verify `util_idelay_ctrl` really sees the 200 MHz clock.

-3. **External I/O timing**
-   - For KR260, the board part already adds correct constraints for RGMII pins.
-   - We do not need custom XDC constraints for RGMII in Part 1.

-If WNS is slightly negative on the 200 MHz domain but everything else is green, carefully analyze which paths are failing; in our design the hot path is entirely inside the Ethernet + IDELAY; typically it still passes at 200 MHz with some margin.

 ---

 ## 9. Practical Debugging Tips Related to Clocks